loipct/H_GUPNet/README.md

     git clone https://github.com/loiprocute/H_GUPNet.git
     cd code

-We train the model on the following environments:

-    Python 3.6
-    Pytorch 1.1
-    Cuda 9.0

 You can build the environment easily by installing the requirements:

     conda env create -f requirements.yml